austinha/zettelkasten-cartography/{1,4,1,1 } The Fallacy of the "Binary Tree Problem".md

-As argonsnorts articulates, [[The "Binary Tree Problem" in Luhmann's Zettelkasten]] isn't actually an issue that existed because the links were arbitrary and inconsistent.
+As argonsnorts articulates, [[{1,4,1 } The "Binary Tree Problem" in Luhmann's Zettelkasten]] isn't actually an issue that existed because the links were arbitrary and inconsistent.
 For example (edited for visual clarity):
 > To illustrate the problem, a simple list of Luhmann-ID'd notes like the following could be internally related in a whole host of ways:
 >
 > `{2,2,a,1}`